johanhaleby/kubetail/README.md

 	$ kubetail app2 -k false

-If you find that some colors are difficult to see then they can be skipped by supplying the color index either to the `-z` flag or by setting the `KUBETAIL_SKIP_COLORS` environment variable (either choice could be comma seperated).
+If you find that some colors are difficult to see then they can be skipped by supplying the color index either to the `-z` flag or by setting the `KUBETAIL_SKIP_COLORS` environment variable (either choice could be comma separated).
 To find the color index you'd like to skip more easily, set the `-i` flag to `true` (`-i true`) or set the `KUBETAIL_SHOW_COLOR_INDEX` environment variable to `true` (`KUBETAIL_SHOW_COLOR_INDEX=true`).
 This will print the color index as a prefix to the pod name (e.g. `[3:my-pod-12341] some log` where `3` is the index of the color).
 This is also helpful if you suffer from color blindness since the index will always be printed with the default terminal color.

 ## Filtering / Highlighting etc